SMcDowall-svg/Pyspark-and-Numpy/README.md

 ## Pyspark-and-Numpy
 This is a simple data exploration project using Pyspark and Numpy.
-The notebook shows how to switch between a Numpy dataframe to a Pyspark dataframe.
+The Jupyter notebook shows how to switch between a Numpy dataframe to a Pyspark dataframe.

 I have also included a geo visualization technique using longitude and latitude data.